spences10/scottspence.com/copy/about.md

 ### Music I listen to

-I'm a massive Drum and Bass fan, I have a Spotify playlist I like to listen to for coding with the title for which I stole from Phil
+I'm a massive Drum and Bass fan, I have a Deezer playlist I like to listen to for coding with the title for which I stole from Phil
 Hawksworth:

-<Spotify
-  spotifyLink="playlist/4etN3fawLp5rWiAFdJZQp5?si=bWljWzzsTq2kFj6hq5f-lQ"
-  width="100%"
+<Deezer
+  frameSrc="playlist/8980854742"
 />

-Other playlists I'd recommend would be the UKF Drum and Bass Top 100:
+Other playlists I'd recommend would be Hospital Records Drum & Bass Fresh Selections:

-<Spotify
-  spotifyLink="playlist/0Zarq4BVkFkZOWkmqsfrjA?si=x3WLxJnVS12NVWWDt1LUXg"
-  width="100%"
+<Deezer
+  frameSrc="playlist/4061543982"
 />

 ### Podcasts I listen to